Category: data

 Calculating the correlation between two stocks

-In this tutorial, we explain how to calculate the correlation between two stocks and how to construct a correlation matrix using Excel.
-Jump to: Using Excel to calculate correlations between pairs of stocks Here is a simple, step-by-step guide to obtaining the correlation coefficient between the returns of two stocks.
-That is it!
-This should…
+In this tutorial, we explain how to calculate the correlation between two stocks in Excel.
+We demonstrate how to construct a correlation matrix as well.
+Contents Using Excel to calculate correlations between pairs of stocks Here is a simple, step-by-step guide to obtaining the correlation coefficient between the returns of two stocks.
+That is it!…

 Descriptive statistics for stock returns

 Descriptive statistics offer a simple way of understanding distributions of stock returns.
-They give us an idea about a distribution’s centrality, dispersion, and other features.
+They give us an idea about a distribution’s centrality, dispersion, symmetry, and other features.
 In this tutorial, we will show you how to generate descriptive statistics for stock returns using Excel’s data analysis tool.
-Using Excel to get descriptive statistics for stock returns What…
+Using Excel to get descriptive statistics for stock returns…

 Creating a histogram of stock returns with Excel

 An easy way to visualize the distribution of stock returns is to plot a histogram.
-In this tutorial, we will teach you how to create a histogram using Excel.
-Moreover, we will explain how to interpret a histogram of stock returns.
-Jump to: Using Excel’s “data analysis” tool to plot a histogram We will be…
+In this tutorial, we will teach you how to create histograms of stock returns using Excel and explain how to interpret them.
+Using Excel’s “data analysis” tool to plot a histogram We’ll be working with the monthly returns of two…